Best Power Bank for Backpacking: 9 Trail-Ready Chargers

 Capacity: 9,600 mAh Weight: 10.1 oz. ⸱ Output: 3A ⸱ Ports: 5

-The Goal Zero Venture 35 is a versatile device with a good weight-to-power ratio and an impressive battery capacity.
+The Goal Zero Venture 35 is a versatile device with an excellent weight-to-power ratio and an impressive 35.5-watt-hour battery capacity, fulfilling all our portable power needs and earning it our editor’s choice award.

 In terms of output, the Goal Zero offers 9,600 milliamp hours – more than enough to recharge all your backpacking gadgets and devices.
 Add a solar panel to your kit and you can recharge your bank on the go thanks to its dual charging capabilities (USB and solar).